marzenakrp/nocha/README.md

 `Leaderboard:` [Nocha Leaderboard](https://novelchallenge.github.io/index.html)

 `TL'DR:` NoCha is a dataset for evaluation loooong context language models' abilities to reason over book-length context.
-We do NOT release the entire dataset as it contrains new, i.e. copyrighted, books.
+We do NOT release the entire dataset as it contains new, i.e. copyrighted, books.
 Instead, we release a sample data build on classic novels and commit to evaluate LMs on the entire dataset ourselves.

 ## About Nocha